Cork GAA: Colours and symbols

 Cork's current GAA crest is based on the traditional coat of arms of Cork city.
 Like the coat of arms, the crest features the King's old castle and the Queen's old castle with the Shandon Steeple in between.
 The centre foreground of the crest features a ship, as does the coat of arms.
 This is due to Cork's history as a port city, also shown in the city motto "Statio Bene Fida Carinis", which translates to "A safe harbour for ships".
 The badge also features two footballs, along with a crossed pair of hurleys.

 Cork's traditional colours are red and white, but this was not always the case.
 In its early days of competing, the county wore a blue jersey with a saffron-coloured 'C' emblazoned on the chest.
 This was changed in 1919 when the Cork hurlers were preparing to play Dublin in the All-Ireland Final.
 In the week leading up to the game, British forces broke into the county board offices on Maylor Street in the city centre and seized the Cork jerseys.
 Because of the loss of their kit, the county board borrowed jerseys from the now-defunct Father O'Leary Temperance Association team.
 Cork went on to win the game, ending a sixteen-year spell without a trophy.
 Following this win Cork decided to wear the 'lucky' red jerseys in their future games.

 This red and white colour scheme has led to the Cork strip being nicknamed the blood and bandage.
 A colour clash with Louth in the 1957 All-Ireland Football Final saw Cork wear the blue jerseys again, but this occasion saw the team wear the blue jersey of the province of Munster.
 In 1976 Cork's footballers became involved in an incident known as 'the three stripes affair'.
 Before the Munster football final Cork were offered a set of Adidas jerseys.
 The use of these jerseys caused controversy as it seemed to undermine the promotion of Irish manufacturers.

 Cork's alternative colours are traditionally white jerseys and white shorts.
 These alternate colours were worn in the 1973 All-Ireland Football Final when Cork defeated Galway to claim their fourth title.
 They were worn again in the 2010 Final when Cork defeated Down for their seventh title.
 Since then, Cork have generally worn their traditional red jerseys on all occasions.
+All-white strips are the usual choice for Cork's football goalkeepers, while the hurling goalkeepers have traditionally worn red and white hooped shirts.